gnanashekar2004/GitTutorial/README.md

 ## 📌 Objective:
 This assignment will help you learn essential Git commands required for real-world team collaboration.
 Each task covers different Git operations, including cloning, branching, merging, rebasing, stashing, and pull requests.

+## Note:
+- **Recommended**: Use VS Code as your IDE for a better development experience
+- **Best Practice**: Use clear and descriptive commit messages when committing changes.
+- Try to understand each command and observe the changes after each command.

 ## ✅ Task 1: Cloning a Remote Repo and Pushing Changes
 ### 📌 Concepts Covered: git clone, git commit, git push, git pull